Astros vs. Angels Player Props Betting Odds

-Shohei Ohtani and Yordan Alvarez are two of the top players with prop bets for the taking when the Los Angeles Angels and the Houston Astros square off at Minute Maid Park on Thursday (at 8:10 PM ET).
+Player prop bet options for Yordan Alvarez, Shohei Ohtani and others are listed when the Houston Astros host the Los Angeles Angels at Minute Maid Park on Friday at 8:10 PM ET.

 Bet on this matchup or its props with DraftKings!